-Root cellars are traditionally used to keep produce consumable through the winter months when fresh fruits and vegetables aren’t available, but with modern-day refrigeration, root cellars more commonly used to store overabundant harvests or sale produce that doesn’t fit in your fridge.
+Root cellars are traditionally used to keep produce consumable through the winter months when fresh fruits and vegetables aren’t available.
+However, with modern-day refrigeration root cellars are more commonly used to store overabundant harvests or sale produce that doesn’t fit in your fridge.

 No matter how much room you have, use these three tips to learn how to store your harvest without a root cellar.

-Wondering How to Store Your Harvest Without a Root Cellar?
-Try Other Indoor Storage
+How to Store Your Harvest Without a Root Cellar

-Depending on your available space, you could have a few great areas hiding around your home with ideal conditions for storing produce.
+Depending on your available space, you could have a few great areas hiding around your home with ideal conditions for storing vegetables.
 Before starting a new homestead project to store your harvest, find out what the ideal conditions are for your specific types of produce.
 Consider your spring, summer, and favorite fall vegetables.
 Depending on the variety, they might require different humidity, temperature, etc.

 Related: 7 Ways to Start Homesteading Today

 Attics and basements stay very cool and dry throughout the winter, ideal for storing produce in a straw-filled cardboard box.
-Similarly, garages are great too as long as you ensure the raw vegetables don't freeze, because freezing vegetables raw doesn't always work well.
+Similarly, garages also work as long as you ensure the raw vegetables don't freeze, because freezing vegetables raw doesn't always work well.
 Instead, keep your veggies at a comfortable temperature using plenty of straw below and above the food.